yury-lysogorskiy/lammps/doc/src/pair_lj_pirani.rst

-An additional parameter, :math:`\alpha`, has been introduced in order to be able to recover the traditional Lennard-Jones (LJ) 12-6 with a specific choice of parameters.
+An additional parameter, :math:`\alpha`, has been introduced in order to be able to recover the traditional Lennard-Jones 12-6 with a specific choice of parameters.
 With :math:`R_m \equiv r_0 = \sigma \cdot 2^{1 / 6}`, :math:`\alpha = 0`, :math:`\beta = 12` and :math:`\gamma = 6`
 it is straightforward to prove that LJ 12-6 is obtained.
+Also, it can be verified that using :math:`\alpha= 4`, :math:`\beta= 8` and :math:`\gamma = 6`, at the equilibrium distance, the first and second derivatives of ILJ match those of LJ 12-6.
+The parameter :math:`R_m` corresponds to the equilibrium distance and :math:`\epsilon` to the well depth.

-This potential provides some advantages with respect to the standard LJ potential, as explained in :ref:`(Pirani) <Pirani>`.
+This potential provides some advantages with respect to the standard LJ potential, as explained in :ref:`(Pirani) <Pirani>`: it provides a more realistic description of the long range behaviour and an attenuation of the hardness of the repulsive wall.

-It can be used for neutral-neutral (:math:`\gamma = 6`),
-ion-neutral (:math:`\gamma = 4`) or ion-ion systems (:math:`\gamma = 1`).
+This force field can be used for neutral-neutral (:math:`\gamma = 6`), ion-neutral (:math:`\gamma = 4`) or ion-ion systems (:math:`\gamma = 1`).
-These settings remove issues at short- and long-range for these systems when a standard LJ model is used.

-It is possible to verify that using :math:`\alpha= 4`, :math:`\beta= 6`
-and :math:`\gamma = 6`, at the equilibrium distance, the first and second derivatives of ILJ match those of LJ 12-6.
-In this case, the standard LJ energy is two times stronger than ILJ at long distances.
-Also, strength of the short-range interaction is overestimated by LJ.
-The ILJ potential solves both problems.
+Notice that this implementation does not include possible electrostatic interactions which should be eventually added by means of a hybrid style (e.g. :doc:`pair_style hybrid/overlay <pair_hybrid_overlay>` or variants).

 As discussed in :ref:`(Pirani) <Pirani>`, analyses of a variety of systems showed that :math:`\alpha= 4` generally works very well.
 In some special cases (e.g. those involving very small multiple charged ions) this factor may take a slightly different value.
-The parameter :math:`\beta` codifies the hardness (polarizability) of the interacting partners, and for neutral-neutral systems it ranges from 6 to 11.
+The parameter :math:`\beta` codifies the hardness (polarizability) of the interacting partners, and for neutral-neutral systems it usually ranges from 6 to 11.
 Moreover, the modulation of :math:`\beta` can model additional interaction effects, such as charge transfer in the perturbative limit, and can mitigate the effect of some uncertainty in the data used to build up the potential function.

 The following coefficients must be defined for each pair of atoms